The next generation of CCaaS is here

 Based on the scores, respondents can be classified into different categories such as:

-• Very unsatisfied: These customers had a highly unsatisfactory experience.
-They are deeply dissatisfied and may even be frustrated or angry.
-Their negative feedback can significantly impact your brand's reputation.
+- Very unsatisfied: These customers are possibly frustrated with a highly unsatisfactory experience.
+Their negative feedback can greatly impact your brand's reputation.
 It's essential to address their concerns promptly and provide effective solutions.

 Read More: 19 Proven Tips to Handle Angry Customers